-Your fixtures---sink, shower, tub---can contribute to the masculine atmosphere of your bathroom.
+Your fixtures, like a sink, shower, and tub, can contribute to the masculine atmosphere of your bathroom.
 Choose straighter shapes, like rectangles with softened corners, instead of ovals or circles.
 (Straight angles are considered more "masculine" than rounded shapes.)

 Also think about the material: a wooden or slate vessel sink, a copper or dark wood stand-alone tub, a shower tiled with dark grey tiles can work to make the space feel more like man's bathroom.

 Also think about the effect of a white toilet in your bathroom's atmosphere.
 Toilets come in different colors, not just white, so don't be afraid to choose one in a shade that suits your space's needs.

 Also think of your bathroom counter/vanity.
 Darker stone countertops fit well in masculine spaces, as well as natural wood.
 Choose a dark gray granite or other stone; natural color variations will make it visually interesting.
 Or you can just stick with a lovely dark wood protected by a stain and sealant—something a little more bare will work well for a masculine space as well.

 Accessories are often considered last when it comes to decorating a bathroom, but that would be underestimating their effect.
 From a well-placed retro shaving kit on a shelf to interesting wall art, you can do a lot with these small things to "masculinize" a more neutral space.